stanmart/unstructured-bargaining-analysis/README.md

 ### Software requirements

-The project is set up so that [pixi](https://pixi.sh/latest/) handles the installation of the required dependencies into a local virtual environment.
+The project is set up so that [pixi](https://pixi.sh/latest/) handles the installation of the required dependencies into a local virtual environment (Expect for latex.
+If you'd like to compile the paper, then make sure you also have a tex distribution with the necessary packages and `latexmk` available on the path.).
 First, install pixi as described in the [documentation](https://pixi.sh/latest/#installation).
 Then, you can run the commands as described in the [replicating the paper](#replicating-the-paper) section.

 <details>
-<summary>Using pixi</summary>
+<summary>Using pixi (advanced)</summary>
 With pixi installed, you have three main commands at your disposal:

  - `pixi run [TASK]` runs the pixi task `[TASK]`.
 For a list of available tasks, run `pixi task list`.